What are they, special rules?

 Important - do not risk losing your booking by arriving after curfew - the evening closing time.
 You will need to arrive at the monastery in good time before its curfew.
 Once the monastery closes for the evening - that's it - you will not be admitted to the monastery until the next morning, you will still be charged for the confirmed accommodation.
 Telephoning in advance to announce an arrival time later than the curfew time, will not be received well and your booking is likely to be formally cancelled.
 We can take no responsibility for your loss by you not adhering to the curfew rule on the website - please respect the wishes of the community and of their guest house where you are staying.

 Please do not ask for an exception to be made, as it will only cause discord.
-So please carefully check your travel arrival time into the locality and allow time to get to the monastery - then check this against the curfew time stated in the top right - 'Important Information' - section of every guest house Overview page.
+So please carefully check your travel arrival time into the locality and allow time to get to the monastery - then check this against the curfew time stated in the top right - 'Important Information' - section of every guest house page.

-Back to Top Why the 2 nights minimum stay?
+Back to Top Minimum number of nights

 Back to Top Can we arrive late?